python-websockets/websockets/docs/cheatsheet.rst

     execute the application logic, and finally closes the connection after the handler exits normally or with an exception.

-  * You may subclass :class:`~websockets.server.WebSocketServerProtocol` and
-    pass it or a factory function as the ``create_protocol`` argument for advanced customization.
+  * For advanced customization, you may subclass :class:`~websockets.server.WebSocketServerProtocol` and pass either this subclass or a factory function as the ``create_protocol`` argument.

 Client
 ------